cpapazaf/dotfiles/README.md

 ## Additional Configurations

 - Enable Access to disk for MAC OS 10.14 and later by following this ["link"](https://osxdaily.com/2018/10/09/fix-operation-not-permitted-terminal-error-macos/)

+## Troubleshooting

 - if `shims/python3: line 21: /usr/local/Cellar/pyenv/1.2.20/libexec/pyenv: No such file or directory` appears then do `pyenv rehash`
+- if the backtick doesn't work as prefix for tmux then open .tmux.conf, delete the "`" char and type it again.